 Students have to sign up and turn in their first tuition by the first week of August.
 Here’s the signup link.

-Beginning in August and going through April/early May (see our calendar here), these classes meet on the following days (all times are EST).
+Beginning in August and going through April (see the calendar here), these classes meet on the following days (all times are EST).

 NOTE: The minimum number of students per class is eight; if there are fewer than eight, online classes will be available asynchronously–that is, students will not meet live each week for 50 minutes at a specific time, but instead will have access to recorded lectures that discuss each week’s material after it is assigned.